Dog Allergies and how to spot and treat them with our guide.

 - Don’t feed your dog the same food every day for months or years.
 There is a good chance that he or she will develop an allergy to it.

 - Limit the grains, if possible, eliminate it.
 Rotating the protein source is the right choice.
 To be healthy as possible, fed them in a well-balanced diet.
+We recommend products from this list here.

 - If this first-aid home remedies neither eliminate nor lessen the allergic reaction/symptoms, then consult your dog’s veterinarian.
 Medication will be performed.